danielbob32/ParkingSpace/README.md

 It's highly suggested to run the program on a CUDA compatible NVIDIA video card, although this version manages to use CPU, use at your own risk!
 You can find more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
+You need  2.5 GB of space to run the demo version.

 ### Dependencies